 The resulting number will be the percentage that tells you about how much your operating income will increase for every increase in revenue.

 Company ABC has earned $5,000,000 in sales after selling 1,000,000 products at $5 each.

 The variable costs for manufacturing one product amount to $0.05.
-The company’s fixed costs are $650,000.
+The company’s net operating income is $650,000.
 So, using the formula, we have:

 This gives the company an operating leverage ratio of 7.6.